 - the level of modern slavery training and awareness amongst our staff

 All of our staff receive training and support that is appropriate to their role.
 In particular:

 - Our leadership team receive detailed training in identifying and resolving concerns around modern slavery and human trafficking.

-- Our recruiters, HR personnel, and staff involved in our procurement undertake training courses that include guidance around modern slavery and human trafficking, as well as other wider human rights issues.
+- Our recruiters and HR personnel undertake training courses that include guidance around modern slavery and human trafficking, as well as other wider human rights issues.

 - All of our staff receive awareness-raising information around issues involving modern slavery and human trafficking, so that they can bring any concerns they have to the attention of management.

 Training is refreshed annually.